Brazil national football team: 2006–2026: The second dry spell

 At the 2010 World Cup in South Africa, Brazil won their first two matches against North Korea (2–1) and the Ivory Coast (3–1), respectively.
 Their last match, against Portugal, ended in a 0–0 draw.
 They faced Chile in the round of 16, winning 3–0, although in the quarter-final they fell to the Netherlands 2–1.

 In July 2010, Mano Menezes was named as Brazil's new coach.
 At the 2011 Copa América held in Argentina, Brazil lost against Paraguay on penalties and was eliminated in the quarter-finals.
 Brazil failed to score any penalty in the shootout.
 In November 2012, coach Mano Menezes was sacked and replaced by Luiz Felipe Scolari.

-Brazilian players celebrate winning the 2013 FIFA Confederations Cup, where they won all five matches.

 On 6 June 2013, Brazil was ranked 22nd in the FIFA World Rankings, their lowest ever.
 At the 2013 Confederations Cup, Brazil defended their title, beating Spain in the final, winning 3–0 and sealing their fourth Confederations Cup title.

-2014 FIFA World Cup
+2014 FIFA World Cup disaster

 In the opening match of the 2014 World Cup on home soil against Croatia, two goals from Neymar and one from Oscar sealed a 3–1 comeback win after a Marcelo own goal.
 The team then drew 0–0 with Mexico, before confirming qualification to the knockout stage by defeating Cameroon 4–1.
 Brazil faced Chile in the round of 16, needing penalties to prevail to the next round following a 1–1 draw.

 Brazil line-up against Colombia at the 2014 FIFA World Cup.
 Neymar (front row, second from right) would play his last game at the tournament after being stretchered off with a fractured vertebra.

 The team again faced South American opposition in the quarter-final, defeating Colombia 2–1.
-However, late in the match, Neymar was stretchered off after a horrible challenge by Zuniga, which led to the Brazilian suffering a fractured vertebra, ruling him out for the remainder of the tournament.
+However, late in the match, Neymar was stretchered off after a challenge by Juan Camilo Zúñiga, which led to the Brazilian suffering a fractured vertebra, ruling him out for the remainder of the tournament.

 The Seleção went on to lose 7–1 to the Germans, their biggest ever defeat at the World Cup and first home loss in a competitive match since 1975.
 The match has been nicknamed the Mineirazo, making reference to the nation's previous World Cup defeat on home soil, the Maracanazo against Uruguay in 1950, and the Mineirão stadium where the match took place.
 In that match, Miroslav Klose scored, making him the top goalscorer at the FIFA World Cup with 16 goals.
 Curiously, Ronaldo Fenômeno was at the stadium as a commentator for Rede Globo.

 Brazil subsequently lost 3–0 to the Netherlands in the third-place play-off match.
 Following the tournament, Scolari announced his resignation.